James D. Houston

 James Dudley Houston (November 10, 1933 – April 16, 2009) was an American novelist, poet and editor.
 He wrote nine novels and a number of non-fiction works (some co-authored and/or edited).

 Early life

 Houston was born in San Francisco, where his parents had migrated from Quanah, Texas, a small town named for the noted last Comanche war chief, Quanah Parker.
 The story behind the town's name kindled Houston's interest in treks and history.
 He graduated from Lowell High School.
 He did college studies at San José State University and Stanford University.
 At San José State, Houston met Jeanne Wakatsuki, his future wife.
-Her family had immigrated to California from Japan.
+Her parents had immigrated to California from Japan.

 Literary career

 Houston co-authored his wife's autobiographical memoir, Farewell to Manzanar, about her family's experiences in the Manzanar internment camp during World War II.
 The book became a bestseller after it was published in 1973.

 Houston was the winner of two American Book Awards, a Joseph Henry Jackson Award for Fiction and the Humanitas Prize.

 Houston's historical novel Snow Mountain Passage (2001) was inspired by a personal link to the ill-fated Donner Party of early Californian history.
 A second historical novel, Bird of Another Heaven (2007), explores California's beginnings, based on the history of Nani Keala, daughter of a Native American mother and Native Hawaiian father.
 She was one of a small group who went up the Sacramento River with John Sutter in 1839 and helped build the eponymous fort.